sjavi4/BedrockMiner/README.md

 Thanks https://github.com/LXYan2333/Fabric-Bedrock-Miner for the concept of bedrock breaking.

-Still glichy, not sure i will fix it all or continue the mod.
+Still glitchy, not sure i will fix it all or continue the mod.

 ## Requirement
 - Efficiency V diamond (or netherite) pickaxe